 Tell your doctor about all the medicines you or your child take or plan to take, including prescription and nonprescription (over-the-counter) medicines, dietary supplements, herbal remedies, or medicines for appetite control, asthma, colds, cough, hay fever, and sinus problems.

 This medicine may cause blurred vision or make you drowsy or dizzy.
-If any of these occur, do not drive, use machines, or do anything else that could be dangerous if you or your child are not alert or not able to see well.
+If any of these occur, do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.